 Ginger is a pretty spicy flavor on its own and the radish leaf accentuates that spicy flavor.
 This isn’t a “hot” spicy like you would expect from a cayenne pepper tea but more of a tingly soothing spiciness that lingers on the lips and tongue after a sip of this wonderful blend.

 And A Little Peppery

 Ginger tea on its own does have a slightly peppery flavor but the radish leaf really brings that pepper to the forefront.
-It is not quite on the level of a blackpeppercorn tea but it does add a noticibable kick to this herbal blend.
+It is not quite on the level of a black peppercorn tea but it does add a noticeable kick to this herbal blend.

 Radish Greens Are A Bit Earthy

-Ginger has a mild earthiness to it but when you add in the radish greens you can really get a failry strong earthy falvor.
+Ginger has a mild earthiness to it but when you add in the radish greens you can really get a fairly strong earthy flavor.

 It does not overwhelm the tea or compromise the taste of the tea but it is something that might be offputting to someone who might not be a regular herbal tea drinker.
 Those with a lot of experience with herbal teas might not even notice it that much.

 When I say slightly, I mean slightly.
 The ginger tea almost completely removes any bitterness that the radish greens might bring to the blend.

 I can barely taste it but a friend of mine insists that it is there and she is not a heavy tea drinker so I thought it was important to point out the bitterness that may be present for some people.